emuell/restic-browser/README.md

 * Make sure [npm](https://nodejs.org/en/download) *Node v18 LTS* is installed.
 * Install [restic](https://github.com/restic/restic/releases/) and make sure it is included in your $PATH.

 Note: installing the tauri CLI via cargo is not necessary.
-Tauri can be lunched through npm (see below).
+Tauri can be launched through npm (see below).

 ### Front-end and App Development